rust-lang/book/src/ch17-01-futures-and-syntax.md

 The key elements of asynchronous programming in Rust are _futures_ and Rust’s `async` and `await` keywords.

-A _future_ is a value which may not be ready now, but will become ready at some point in the future.
-(This same concept shows up in many languages, sometimes under other names such as “task” or “promise”.)
-Rust provides a `Future` trait as a building block so different async operations can be implemented with different data structures, but with a common interface.
-In Rust, we say that types which implement the `Future` trait are futures.
-Each type which implements `Future` holds its own information about the progress that has been made and what "ready" means.
+A _future_ is a value that may not be ready now but will become ready at some point in the future.
+(This same concept shows up in many languages, sometimes under other names such as _task_ or _promise_.)
+Rust provides a `Future` trait as a building block so that different async operations can be implemented with different data structures, but with a common interface.
+In Rust, futures are types that implement the `Future` trait.
+Each future holds its own information about the progress that has been made and what "ready" means.

-The `async` keyword can be applied to blocks and functions to specify that they can be interrupted and resumed.
-Within an async block or async function, you can use the `await` keyword to wait for a future to become ready, called _awaiting a future_.
-Each place you await a future within an async block or function is a place that async block or function may get paused and resumed.
+You can apply the `async` keyword to blocks and functions to specify that they can be interrupted and resumed.
+Within an async block or async function, you can use the `await` keyword to _await a future_ (that is, wait for it to become ready).
+Any point where you await a future within an async block or function is a potential spot for that async block or function to pause and resume.
 The process of checking with a future to see if its value is available yet is called _polling_.

-Some other languages also use `async` and `await` keywords for async programming.
+Some other languages, such as C# and JavaScript, also use `async` and `await` keywords for async programming.
 If you’re familiar with those languages, you may notice some significant differences in how Rust does things, including how it handles the syntax.
 That’s for good reason, as we’ll see!

-Most of the time when writing async Rust, we use the `async` and `await` keywords.
+When writing async Rust, we use the `async` and `await` keywords most of the time.
 Rust compiles them into equivalent code using the `Future` trait, much as it compiles `for` loops into equivalent code using the `Iterator` trait.
 Because Rust provides the `Future` trait, though, you can also implement it for your own data types when you need to.
 Many of the functions we’ll see throughout this chapter return types with their own implementations of `Future`.
 We’ll return to the definition of the trait at the end of the chapter and dig into more of how it works, but this is enough detail to keep us moving forward.

-That may all feel a bit abstract.
-Let’s write our first async program: a little web scraper.
+This may all feel a bit abstract, so let’s write our first async program: a little web scraper.
 We’ll pass in two URLs from the command line, fetch both of them concurrently, and return the result of whichever one finishes first.
-This example will have a fair bit of new syntax, but don’t worry.
-We’ll explain everything you need to know as we go.
+This example will have a fair bit of new syntax, but don’t worry—we’ll explain everything you need to know as we go.

 ### Our First Async Program